-If your kids are between the ages of 8-15 and looking for a way to help in the community, Greenville Animal Care has a fun way and will help both your child and the shelter dog!
+If your kids are between the ages of 8-15 and looking for a way to help in the community, Greenville County Animal Care has a fun way and will help both your child and the shelter dog!
 The Bucket Brigade Youth Volunteer Program gives kids the perfect opportunity to improve their reading skills while interacting with a furry audience, and we will tell you how to get involved.

-This new animal enrichment is a great way to get kids excited about reading!
+The Bucket Brigade Youth Volunteer Program, an animal enrichment program at GCAC, is a great way to get kids excited about reading!
 The interaction between the animals and the children is also a great way to prepare these shelter pets for going home with their fur-ever family.

 What Will Children With The Bucket Brigade Do?

-When animals wind up at Greenville Animal Care, they usually haven’t come from a situation with many human interactions or positive experiences with humans.
+When animals wind up at Greenville County Animal Care, they usually haven’t come from a situation with many human interactions or positive experiences with humans.
 In addition, the dog’s history makes them understandably less trusting and skittish in the shelter setting, making them harder to adopt.

 After going through orientation, filling out the paperwork, and paying the volunteer fee a child will have the option to sign up for volunteer time slots.
 Families will have access to an online portal that will track a volunteer’s hours.
 If your child has any interest in veterinary medicine down the road, they are required to accrue a certain amount of hours in a shelter setting before applying to college.
 The hours earned during this program can be applied to that, regardless of your child’s age.

 There are several additional volunteer opportunities for youth at GCAC, including reward training, feline care volunteering, opportunities with both dogs and cats, and DIY home enrichment activities for the dogs.

 Volunteer Program Details